denehoffman/rustitude/crates/rustitude-core/README.md

 - Pure Rust parsing of ROOT files without the `uproot` backend (I have some moderate success with `oxyroot`, but there are still a few issues reading larger files)
 - Add plotting methods
 - A way to check if the number of parameters matches the input at compile time would be nice, not sure if it's possible though
-- Give managers a way to apply amplitudes to new datasets, like using the result from a fit to weight some generated Monte-Carlo for plotting the result.
-This is possible to do through Python, but a convenience method is probably needed
 - Amplitude serialization (I want to be able to send and share an amplitude configuration just like an `AmpTools` config file, but with the amplitude itself included)
 - Lots of documentation
 - Lots of tests